stevengregory/servicenow-style-guide/README.md

 # Service Portal: Style Guide

 A modern & opinionated style guide for teams using Service Portal.
+The focus is on Service Portal, but the principles & patterns within can be applied broadly across the ServiceNow ecosystem.
+And is up-to-date with the latest JavaScript ECMAScript standard available on the platform.

 ## Table of Contents